 - Although you will be addressing your proposal to Andy, remember that the real readers (the decision makers) will be the company's executive committee. - Because not all members of the executive committee will be familiar with the WEMS project, include information about it and what it involves.
-Particularly stress that it requires a lot of writing on each area technologist's part and that, today, much of the day-to-day writing is done by email.

-- Describe the types of writing the technologists do: procedures, instruction manuals, reports, installation specifications, and directions for the contractors to follow.
-Include any other writing you think will lend weight to your proposal. - Describe the ease with which reports will be sent electronically to head office. - Demonstrate that the portable computers will be used for follow-on projects; that they won't sit idle at the end of the WEMS project. - Make a list of the factors you need to consider when evaluating the computers. - Ideally, make a comparison chart, to show conveniently the key points about each computer.
+Particularly stress that it requires a lot of writing on each area technologist's part and that much of the day-to-day communicating is done by email. - Describe the types of writing the technologists do: procedures, instruction manuals, reports, installation specifications, and directions for the contractors to follow.
+Include any other writing you think will lend weight to your proposal. - Demonstrate that the laptop computers will be used for follow-on projects; that they won't sit idle at the end of the WEMS project. - Make a list of the factors you need to consider when evaluating the computers. - Ideally, make a comparison chart, to show conveniently the key points about each computer.
 But don't depend on the chart: also interpret it.